Elizabeth Ozer, Ph.D., Principal Investigator

 Alison Giovanelli, PhD, Network Coordinator

-Dr. Giovanelli is a clinical psychologist and Assistant Professor in Pediatrics, Adolescent Medicine at UCSF.
-Her research focuses on leveraging technology for intervention in common adolescent mental health problems.
+Clinical Psychologist and Assistant Professor in Pediatrics, Adolescent Medicine at UCSF.
+Dr. Giovanelli’s research focuses on leveraging technology for intervention in common adolescent mental health problems.
 She is experienced in evaluation and treatment of numerous mental health concerns in children and adults, with special expertise in adolescent mental health, early childhood development, the impacts of early adversity such as abuse and neglect, and the treatment of youth anxiety disorders, depressive disorders, and Substance Use Disorders (SUDs).
 She is the lead psychologist in UCSF’s Youth Outpatient Substance Use Program, where she facilitates caregiver education and support groups, conducts brief targeted consultations relating to mental health and substance use, and leads a pilot study of group Community Reinforcement and Family Training with caregivers of adolescents with SUDs who are not engaged in treatment.

 Leadership Education in Adolescent Health (LEAH) Program